MILLARD FAMILY

 In June, 1928, Morris filed what was to be his last Naturalization Petition.
 He petitioned as Srol Misha MELLAMED.
 He also petitioned for his name to be changed to Morris MILLARD.
 He signed as Srol Moisha MELLAMED; The form listed his middle name as Moishe.
 The name change was granted and Certificate of naturalization 2830973 was issued November 22, 1928.

-Morris MILLARD – Arrived 1911 age 25 per 1930 census; occupation: Silversmith Shop.
+Morris MILLARD (Srol MELAMED) – Born in Mozyr, Belarus, May 1, 1882.
+He arrived in America in 1911 age 25 per 1930 census; occupation: Silversmith Shop.
 He married Dora GOODMAN who arrived 1912 age 25 per 1930 census.
 They had three children: Max, Irwin (Isadore), and Harold.
 But as revealed by Morris’ Naturalization Petitions, he arrived in 1910 about age 28.
 Census forms are notorious for incorrect information because memories fade, or information is provided to the census taker on behalf of individuals who are not available to provide accurate data.
 However, even source documents often contain different and sometimes incorrect data.
 The challenge for genealogists is discovering all the information for future generations.

 .Article mentioning Max Millard AKA Mambo Maxi